Thinking about buying an already established hair salon?

 You absolutely need to know if the lease is transferable upon purchase, and if it is, you need to be fully clued up on all the terms of lease – are they going to stay the same upon renewal?

-If they are available, it is also very important to look over the existing salon’s accounts and appointment books to see how fruitful it is in terms of clientele, and if the business is currently staying afloat.
+When buying an already established hair salon, it is very important to look over the existing salon’s accounts and appointment books.
+This will give you a good measure of the clientele and if the business is currently staying afloat.

-You will need to know what exactly you are getting for your money from the sale of the salon.
-Will the sale include stylists, equipment, furniture, etc?
-In particular, staff have a huge effect on whether or not a salon will succeed… Are the current team effective?
-Or are they playing a major part in what has caused the business to fail?
+You will need to know exactly what you’re getting for your money when buying and already established hair salon.
+Will its sale include stylists, equipment, furniture, etc?
+In particular, staff have a huge effect on whether or not a salon will succeed… Are the current team effective or are they playing a major part in what has caused the business to fail?

-Picking the right employees for your salon is imperative so look out for a great personality, accredited qualifications, an image that fits your brand, and ambition to succeed.
+Picking the right employees for your salon is also super important.
+This may involve a recruitment drive, but you’re in safe hands with our best interview tips to find the perfect candidate.
+Look out for a great personality, accredited qualifications, an image that fits your brand, and an ambition to succeed!

-Think about whether or not the asking price of the salon is worth what it may cost you to renovate and remarket the salon with new branding.
-There may be some room to negotiate if there are significant structural changes that need making or the equipment included in the sale is outdated.
+Think about whether or not the asking price of the salon is worth what it could cost you to renovate and remarket it with new branding.
+There may be some room to negotiate if there are significant structural changes that need making, or the equipment included in the sale is outdated.
+Remember that, no matter what you do, make sure the salon is evaluated and is covered by the correct salon insurance types if you move forward.

-Buying an existing hairdressing business is an increasingly popular choice for those who may not want to build a business from the ground.
+Buying an established hair salon or existing hairdressing business is an increasingly popular choice for those who don’t want to build a business from scratch.
 It is likely that an established salon will have a market presence and a revenue stream which can give new salon owners a head start.
 Remember, the most important thing is to do your homework and seek the very best advice.

-Salons Direct cover a number of comprehensives guides on salon management
+Salons Direct cover a number of comprehensives topics on their website.
+Why not read their guides for more?